 Serves 6 to 8

-- 1 cup chicken stock, divided, plus more if needed
+low-sodium chicken broth, divided, plus more if needed

-Combine the chicken breasts, diced tomatoes, 1/2 cup of chicken stock, chili powder, salt, and cumin in the bowl of a 2 1/2- to 3 1/2-quart slow cooker.
-Make sure the chicken is covered, and add additional stock if needed.
+Combine the chicken breasts, diced tomatoes and their juices, 1/2 cup of chicken broth, chili powder, salt, and cumin in the bowl of a 2 1/2- to 3 1/2-quart slow cooker.
+Make sure the chicken is covered, and add additional broth if needed.
 Cover with the lid and cook on low for 3 to 4 hours.

-Remove the lid and add the rice, black beans, frozen corn, and the remaining chicken broth.
-Replace the lid and continue cooking on low for another 3 to 4 hours.
+Uncover and add the rice, beans, corn, and remaining 1/2 cup chicken broth.
+Cover and continue cooking on low for another 3 to 4 hours.
 Check the rice periodically in the last hour of cooking, stirring once or twice to make sure the rice cooks evenly and adding more chicken broth if the mixture seems dry.
 Cooking is done when the rice is tender — if the rice is done while there is still liquid left in the slow cooker, remove the lid and cook on high to let the liquid evaporate.